IngridKJ/mpsa_newmark/README.md

   (https://github.com/pmgbergen/porepy).
 * Utility material which is used in the various simulations.

 Additional material: We have included runscripts for separate space and time convergence analyses of MPSA-Newmark with Dirichlet boundary conditions.
+These analysis runs are available for simplex and Cartesian grids in tree dimensions.

 ## How to use:
 A Docker image with the full environment (including PorePy and PETSc) for reproducing